-It also envisions conducting mariculture studies of marine organisms for food sufficiency and livelihood adoption of all the marine waters of Camotes Islands and its neighboring provinces.
+CLABMS envisions to conduct mariculture studies of marine organisms for food sufficiency and livelihood adoption of all marine waters of Camotes Island and its neighboring provinces.

-The Center is mandated to conduct researches on biodiversity, water quality, and socio-cultural studies which serve as data for policy and management formulation, and conduct aquaculture strategies and developmental studies of different aquatic plants and animals for sustainable, livelihood and food management.
+Mandated to conduct researchers on biodiversity, water quality and socio-cultural studies which serve as data for policy and management formulation options and conduct aquaculture strategies and developmental studies of different plants and animals for sustainable, livelihood, food and environment.

-The CTU- CLABMS aims to make the freshwater, estuarine and marine waters of Camotes Islands a healthy environment for all organisms to live, by making it sustainable, properly managed for livelihood, research activities, tourism, food consumption, and mariculture industries.
+CLABMS aimed to make freshwater, estuarine areas and marine waters of Camotes Islands are a healthy environment for the organisms to live to make it sustainable properly managed for livelihood, research activities, tourism, food consumption and mariculture industries

-- conduct researches on water quality and monitoring socio-cultural activities along the different disciplines;
+conduct researches on water quality and monitoring socio-cultural activities along with the different disciplines;

-- establish linkages with other institutions, individuals and groups, local, national and international levels to share resources and informations; and
+establish linkages with other institutions, individuals and groups, local, national and international levels to share resources and information; and

 develop mariculture studies of plants and animals using environment-friendly technologies like cages, fishponds, tanks, rafts, monoline methods, and other aquaculture ventures.